rshuston/FFT-C/README.md

 The second recursive implementation, `fftrb_f()`, uses the observation that each subordinate DFT level simply needs to preserve its local inputs while it computes its outputs, and that the computed outputs are subequently used at the superordinate levels.
 Hence, each recursive call merely needs to swap the order of its input and output buffers, thus implementing a commutating buffer mechanism.
 While still requiring more memory than the in-place iterative solution, it only involves making a duplicate copy of the input signal sequence before invoking the recursive evaluation sequence.

 The application executive, `app_exec()`, performs a simple file read of real-valued data points, each point on a separate line, and then evaluates the set of points.
 If the number of points does not match a power-of-two size, the next lowest power-of-two size is used.

+The same functions are used for both forward FFT and the inverse FFT operations.
+The functions use a `direction` control variable to set the sign of the kernel.
+However, it is the responsibility of the caller to divide all the values by N when performing an inverse FFT.